wjohnson85/will-blog-2/_posts/2020-08-27-how-strong-params-work.md

 As of Rails 4 you are forced to use a strong params if you try to save an object to the database without you will get a `ActiveModel::ForbiddenAttributesError`

-That's is how strong parameters work and how they can protect your site from some malicious activity.
+That's how strong parameters work and how they can protect your site from some malicious activity.

 Thank you for reading.